SonarSource/sonar-.net-documentation/doc/prerequisites.md

 ## File Encoding

 SonarQube assumes that all of the source files have the same file encoding.
-Currently, the MSBuild SonarQube Runner expect this to be UTF-8.
+Currently, the *SonarQube Scanner for MSBuild* expects this to be UTF-8.
 Non-compliance will result in incorrect analysis and display when viewed in the SonarQube portal (for example when drilling down to view the source associated with an issue).

 **>> NOTE >>** For the most up to date information on SonarQube requirements, check out the [requirements](http://docs.sonarqube.org/display/SONAR/Requirements).